SkygearIO/features/features/270-next-skycli/commands.md

     path: /static
 ```

-1. Running `skycli app deploy`, all deployment items will be deployed.
+1. Running `skycli app deploy --all`, all deployment items will be deployed.
 2. Running `skycli app deploy function1`, only http-handler `function1` will be deployed.